 About

-Orkney Park is located on the 800 block of North Orkney Street, a historically-certified cartway.
-It’s bounded by Reno Street to the south and Myrtle Street to the north.
-Various trees—elm, pine, locust, buckeye, spruce, and of course the prominent cottonwood— thrive alongside shrubs, perennials, and majestic fauna.
-Orkney Park has been maintained as open space since the early 1980s, protected from development by the vision of neighbors Mitch Deighan and Mike Anderson.
+Tucked away on the 800 block of North Orkney Street—a historically certified cobblestone cartway—Orkney Park is a hidden gem in the Northern Liberties section of Philadelphia.
+Bounded by Reno Street to the south and Myrtle Street to the north, this wooded parcel has been maintained as open space since the early 1980s, thanks to the vision and dedication of neighbors Mitch Deighan and Mike Anderson.

 Did you know?